Discoveries on your doorstep - the Stately Homes of Britain

 England continues to use rail travel extensively to this day, and although many modern and updated lines run with diesel hauled carriages, the country still boasts a collection of around seventy heritage railways still using steam engines to travel across some of the most beautiful areas in the country.
 One of these outstanding journeys is the Settle to Carlisle Railway, which passes over the Ribblehead Viaduct at the base of the Yorkshire Three Peaks.

-Dispel myths of bland English food, and sample some of the best cuisine that the nation has to offer.
-Because of its multi-cultural heritage, England draws food inspiration from all over the world.
+England draws food inspiration from all over the world.
 You could go traditional, and enjoy a cosy pub lunch of roast beef and Yorkshire puddings or stroll along the beach eating hot fish and chips, smothered in salt and vinegar.
-Alternatively, you could venture further east, and enjoy a delicious Indian curry, from a mild and creamy korma to a blazing hot vindaloo, served with fragrant rice or fluffy, and often homemade, naan bread.
+Alternatively, you could enjoy a delicious Indian or Thai curry.

-No matter what you eat, wash it down with some locally brewed beer, preferably in a typically English beer garden depending on the weather!
-England is renowned for its rich variety of beers and ales, deeply rooted in the country's culture and history, and available in many different styles and strengths.
+Complement your meal with some locally brewed beer.
+England is renowned for its rich variety of beers and ales, deeply rooted in the country's culture and history.

 The old joke goes that the only weather in England is rain, but this is not strictly true.
 England enjoys a temperate climate; the summers are generally warm and the winters are fairly mild.
 Be that as it may, it does rain a lot in England, so be prepared for wet weather - the people in England don't let the rain slow them down though, with many events becoming famous for the show going on despite the downpours.